KevCaz/graphsMetaAnalyses/Readme.md

 # Tips to visualize your meta-analysis

-This repository includes the talk (as a `.Rmd` file) and all the R scripts I used for my meta-analysis visualization talk I gave during [the QCBS meta-analysis workshop](http://qcbs.ca/wiki/meta-analysis-workshop) on October 30th, 2017.
+This repository includes the talk (as a `.Rmd` file) and all the R scripts I used for my meta-analysis visualization talk I gave during [the QCBS meta-analysis workshop](http://qcbs.ca/wiki/meta-analysis-workshop) with @SteveViss on October 30th, 2017.

 ## R packages required